-In the 90 second version, we see 12-year old profoundly deaf nonidentical twins, Natasha and Rhianna Cullen featured signing the word “trouble”.
+In the 90 second version, we see 12-year old profoundly deaf nonidentical twins, Natasha and Rhianna Cullen.
+They were featured signing the word “trouble”.

-It was fantastic to see deaf sign language users included in such a historic film, despite being a very short snippet.
+It was fantastic to see deaf sign language users included by British Airways in such a historic film.

-The visibility of deaf and disabled people in the media can subtly educate viewers and these messages are given much further reach than they ever have before.
+The visibility of deaf and disabled people in the media can subtly educate viewers.
+These messages have a further reach than they ever have before.

-Customers need to relate to the businesses they deal with and see that they are represented in the services being provided; including their marketing and their workforce.
+Customers need to see that they are represented.
+They they will relate to the businesses they deal with, including their marketing and their workforce.
 This offers allegiance of the feeling of belonging.

 Deaf people have long felt like a marginalised group and the opportunity of coming into the spotlight more brings not only more awareness but also offers more opportunities to engage with brands.